Quasi-isometry invariants of weakly special square complexes: The cases of RAAGs and graph 2-braid groups

-When $\Gamma$ is a special cactus, every standard product subcomplex of $D_2(\Gamma)$ (thus the label of a simplex of $RI(D_2(\Gamma))$ or $I(\overline{D_2(\Gamma)})$) can be represented by the product of two disjoint subcollections of $\mathcal{C}$ (see the paragraph below Lemma \ref{IntofMax}). \textbf{From now on, $\Gamma$ is assumed to be a special cactus in addition to the assumption in the first paragraph.
-Specific examples of special cacti are denoted by $\mathcal{O}$ with indices.}
+When $\Gamma$ is a simplest cactus, every standard product subcomplex of $D_2(\Gamma)$ (thus the label of a simplex of $RI(D_2(\Gamma))$ or $I(\overline{D_2(\Gamma)})$) can be represented by the product of two disjoint subcollections of $\mathcal{C}$ (see the paragraph below Lemma \ref{IntofMax}). \textbf{From now on, $\Gamma$ is assumed to be a simplest cactus in addition to the assumption in the first paragraph of this subsection.
+Specific examples of simplest cacti are denoted by $\mathcal{O}$ with indices.}

 The collection of labels of all simplices of $RI(D_2(\Gamma))$ is a poset under the following inclusion relation: $\mathcal{C}_1\times \mathcal{C}'_1\subset \mathcal{C}_2\times \mathcal{C}'_2$ if and only if $\mathcal{C}_1\subset \mathcal{C}_2$ and $\mathcal{C}'_1\subset \mathcal{C}'_2$ where $\mathcal{C}_i\times \mathcal{C}'_i$ is the label of a simplex of $RI(D_2(\Gamma))$ for $i=1,2$ (in particular, $\mathcal{C}_i$ and $\mathcal{C}'_i$ are disjoint subcollections of $\mathcal{C}$).
 Using this inclusion relation, the existence of an M-component in $RI(D_2(\Gamma))$ can be detected from $\Gamma$.